thegenemyers/MERQURY.FK/README.md

 requirements than this time is saved.

-Even if the input table is symmetric and trimmed to the appropriate -e, the bulk of the time taken by Smudges is in accumulating count statistics of het-mer pairs.
+Even if the input table is symmetric and trimmed to the appropriate -e, the bulk of the time taken by PloidyPlot is in accumulating count statistics of het-mer pairs.
 If the -k option is given then the table of het-mer pair statistics is **k**ept, being stored in a file with the output root name and suffix **.smu**.
-This saved table can then be used in a subsequent calls to Smudges, so that the counting step is avoided.
+This saved table can then be used in a subsequent calls to PloidyPlot, so that the counting step is avoided.
 Each call of the program conservatively reminds you of this table (if present) and asks you if you want to use it and skip het-mer counting.
 One must continue to specify the -k option or this ``short-cut'' table will be deleted on exit.